Why is this medication prescribed?

 What should I do if I forget a dose?

-Take the missed dose as soon as you remember it.
+Take the missed dose as soon as you remember it, with a meal.
 However, if it has been more than 12 hours since your last dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.